Dashron/Roads/README.md

 }));
 ```

 If you provide a generator function as your resource method, we will turn it into a coroutine.
-Coroutines mimic ES7 async functions by letting you yield promises.
-It lets you drastically improve the readability of your code.
+Coroutines fake ES7 async functions by letting you yield promises.
+The pattern can dramatically improve the readability of your code.

 ```node
 var road = new Road(new Resource({